How Does Wage Garnishment Affect My Credit Score?

 The fact that an old debt, either a credit debt or a tax debt, is being paid through a garnishment doesn't usually show up on most credit reports.
 What does show up is the fact that the debt was delinquent and that there is a judgment against you for the unpaid debt.

 Like with most negative marks on your credit history, the delinquency and the judgment will eventually fall off your report after seven years.
 There’s nothing you can do to speed up that process.
-Paid or unpaid, that judgment will stay there for the full seven years and unfortunately it will have a negative impact on your score until then.
+Paid or unpaid, that judgment will stay there for the full seven years and unfortunately it will have a negative impact on your score until it disappears.

 Once the garnishment is in place, is there any incentive to end it sooner than later?